hydroperfoxie/docs/src/skyflex-manifest.md

-#  Iron manifest
+#  SkyFlex manifest

-The project manifest is a TOML file with the name `iron.toml`, placed in the top directory of a project, that describes an optional Iron workspace and a Iron package.
+The project manifest is a TOML file with the name `skyflex.toml`, placed in the top directory of a project, that describes an optional SkyFlex workspace and a SkyFlex package.

-Any Iron project shall contain the Iron manifest in order to, for example, compile.
+Any SkyFlex project shall contain the SkyFlex manifest in order to, for example, compile.

 ## Examples

 ### Website

-The Iron manifest for a website looks like the following:
+The SkyFlex manifest for a website looks like the following:

 ```toml
 [package]